MaksWisniewski/bot-arena/packages/simulator/api/README.md

 ### `bot.py`

-Contains bot class that developer may extend to easily create new bot.
+Contains `Bot` class that creates bot processes and controls their communication with the arena.